Darling NewHaven

 • Promotion and support program

-• Eleven-week stay in a live-in studio at Fonderie Darling, in Montreal
+• Nine-week stay in a live-in studio at Fonderie Darling, in Montreal

-• Two-week studio at Gare de Matapédia and private housing aside, in Gaspesia
+• Four-week studio at Gare de Matapédia and private housing aside, in the

 SCOTLAND RESIDENCY

-Edinburgh Sculpture Workshop’s purpose-built facilities offer a range of shared spaces, specially designed to accommodate contemporary sculptural practice.
+Edinburgh Sculpture Workshop’s purpose-built facilities offer a range of shared spaces specially designed to accommodate contemporary sculptural practice.
 There are wood, metal and ceramic workshops alongside a foundry and 26 studios that house a community of practicing artists.
-Residents live in one of the fully equipped onsite apartments and have 24-hour access to their studios.
+Residents live in fully equipped onsite apartments and have 24-hour access to their studios.

 The residency at Edinburgh Sculpture Workshop (addressed to artists based in Quebec) includes:

-• Roundtrip airfare from Quebec to Edinburgh up to 1500 $ CAD and a train ticket to Arbroath
+• Roundtrip airfare from Quebec to Edinburgh and a train ticket to Arbroath and back to Edinburgh

 • Access to ESW’s workshops, wood, metal, ceramic, plaster and foundry